 (Disclosure: Some of the links below may be affiliate links)

-Of course, you do not need to have the same steps as me of course.
+Of course, you do not need to follow the same steps as me.
+You should probably not have the same steps.
 Every people can have different things to do based on the way they are investing or based on their situation.

 1. Pay my monthly bills (after salary)

 Once I receive my salary, the first of my personal finance routine steps is to pay my monthly bills for the next month.
 I do this with the Neon mobile app.

 These bills are my mortgage interests, taxes, insurance, credit card bills, and sometimes exceptional bills like Billag or some bi-annual bills.
 My salary goes into my checking account.
 I also receive some bills in my mailbox that I pay at the end of the month.

 Why am I doing this first?

 For the simple reason that I want to know how much I have left for next month.
 And I want to know how much money I can invest this month.
 I do not believe in the “Pay Yourself First” philosophy.
 It does not make any sense.
 If you save as much as you can, there will be something left to pay yourself.
 Pay yourself first makes you complacent, thinking you cannot save more.